 Adopt Crop Rotation

 Continuous cropping of cassava on the same piece of land leads to the build-up of pathogen population increasing severity year after year.
+This is also an effective method in cassava diseases prevention and control.

 Rotate cassava with grains or cereals periodically (every 3 years) to help reduce the effects of root rot disease.